HolyBlackCat/quasi-msys2/README.md

 **What is this?**

 A small Linux-to-Windows cross-compilation environment.

-The goal is to mimic MSYS2, but on Linux (because it doesn't work under Wine).
+The goal is to mimic MSYS2, but on Linux.

-Features:
+* At the moment Cygwin doesn't work under Wine, so Cygwin-based programs are replaced with their native counterparts (`bash`, etc).

-* A tiny custom package manager, working with MSYS2 repositories.<br>
+* `pacman` is replaced with a tiny custom package manager.
-  From there you can install an up-to-date GCC and some common libraries.
-* A script that temporarily configures your kernel to transparently run `.exe` files with Wine, as if they were native executables.
-All kernel configuration will be undone on a reboot, or can be undone manually with the provided scripts.
+* MinGW-based packages (compilers, libraries, etc) are downloaded from MSYS2 repos and are used as is.
+* [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) allows Windows executables to be transparently invoked via Wine.
-* CMake and Autotools will be tricked into thinking that they're doing a native Windows build!
+* Everything is set up to trick CMake and Autotools into thinking that they're doing native Windows builds.

 ## Prerequisites